camptocamp/tilecloud-chain/README.rst

 Logging
 -------

-Tile logs can be saved to a PostgresQL database with this configuration:
+Tile logs can be saved to a PostgreSQL database with this configuration:

 ..code:: yaml